Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppBasic/README.md

 Samples favor simple code structures that show you how to use MSAL.
 Samples do not showcase best practices and patterns, nor do they make use of other libraries.

-- Consider using [dependency injection](https://medium.com/syncfusion/learn-how-to-use-dependency-injection-in-net-maui-800f1bf9bc4d) for the `IPublicClientApplication`
+- Consider using [dependency injection](https://medium.com/syncfusion/learn-how-to-use-dependency-injection-in-net-maui-800f1bf9bc4d) for the `IPublicClientApplication`.
 - Consider wrapping the construction of the `IPublicClientApplication` and `AcquireToken*` in another class to make testing possible.
 Mocking the existing builder pattern for creating `IPublicClientApplication` and `AcquireTokenInteractiveParameterBuilder` is not possible (we've tried).
 - MSAL will generally let HTTP exceptions propagate.
-Consider using [Maui.Networking.Connectivity](https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/communication/networking?tabs=windows) to detect situations where the network is down in order to provide a better error message to the user.
+Consider using [Maui.Networking.Connectivity](https://learn.microsoft.com/dotnet/maui/platform-integration/communication/networking?tabs=windows) to detect situations where the network is down in order to provide a better error message to the user.

+> Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
+Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
+Make sure that your questions or comments are tagged with [`azure-active-directory` `msal-net` `maui` `ms-identity` `msal`].

+If you find a bug in the sample, raise the issue on [GitHub Issues](../../../issues)

 ## About the code